apache/beam/website/www/site/content/en/documentation/dsls/dataframes/overview.md

 ## Embedding DataFrames in a pipeline

 To use the DataFrames API in a larger pipeline, you can convert a PCollection to a DataFrame, process the DataFrame, and then convert the DataFrame back to a PCollection.
 In order to convert a PCollection to a DataFrame and back, you have to use PCollections that have [schemas](https://beam.apache.org/documentation/programming-guide/#what-is-a-schema) attached.
-A PCollection with a schema attached is also referred to as a *schema-aware PCollection*.
+A PCollection with a schema attached is also referred to as a _schema-aware PCollection_.
 To learn more about attaching a schema to a PCollection, see [Creating schemas](https://beam.apache.org/documentation/programming-guide/#creating-schemas).

 Here’s an example that creates a schema-aware PCollection, converts it to a DataFrame using `to_dataframe`, processes the DataFrame, and then converts the DataFrame back to a PCollection using `to_pcollection`:

 <!-- TODO(BEAM-11480): Convert these examples to snippets -->

-{{< highlight py >}}
+{{< highlight language="py" >}}
 from apache_beam.dataframe.convert import to_dataframe
 from apache_beam.dataframe.convert import to_pcollection
-...
-    # Read the text file[pattern] into a PCollection.
+... # Read the text file[pattern] into a PCollection.
 lines = p | 'Read' >> ReadFromText(known_args.input)

     words = (
         lines